piguicorn/todo-terminal/README.md

 # About this app:
-Todo app created with Node js, inquirer and colors.
+To-do app created with Node js, [inquirer](https://www.npmjs.com/package/inquirer) and [colors](https://www.npmjs.com/package/colors).

 ## Stuff you can do: